About Black Star Canyon Falls

 It’s not for everyone, and it looked too dicey for me to even attempt.

-Although Black Star Canyon Falls technically resides within the boundaries of the Cleveland National Forest, its trailhead sits within the jurisdiction of the Irvine Open Space Preserve (of which Black Star Canyon Wilderness Park is a constituent of).
+Black Star Canyon Falls technically resides within the boundaries of the Cleveland National Forest near the city of Irvine in Orange County, California.
+However, its trailhead sits within the jurisdiction of the Irvine Open Space Preserve (of which Black Star Canyon Wilderness Park is a constituent of).

 Black Star Canyon Falls was accessed from the Black Star Canyon Trailhead.